jeckman/wpbook/README.txt

    Facebook when viewing your application which allows users to send invites to their friends.

+6. If you wish to enable users to add your blog application to Facebook Pages, not just individual user profiles, get the default FBML by visiting the settings page inside Wordpress, and enter that in the appropriate place (default FBML) within the Facebook Application Settings page, using the Facebook Developer Application.

 == Frequently Asked Questions ==

 = How do I edit the way my Facebook Application (mirrored blog) looks? =